bitagoras/xtype/README.md

 [*] [*] (string "unit") (string "cm") [*] [*] (string "TOC") (footnote with table of content) (data of type list)
 ```

-Use-case specific and user-defined footnotes are recommended have the format
+Use-case specific and user-defined footnotes are recommended to have the format

 ```
 [*] [*] (string with meta language identifier) [{] (dict with meta information) [}] (element)